nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. The user [adds a role(UC02)](#uc02) or [edits a role(UC05)](#uc05) that has a reminder date.
 2. Tinner shows success message and adds/edits the role.
 3. The user closes the application and opens it up again immediately or some time in the future
-4. Tinner displays all roles in companies that have reminder dates within the reminder window from today's date/
+4. Tinner displays all roles in companies that have reminder dates within the reminder window from today's date

    Use case ends

+**Use case: UC09 - Using the set reminder window feature**

+Guarantees: the reminder window will be successfully updated

+**MSS**

+1. User requests to update reminder window to a new reminder window
+2. Tinner updates the reminder window
+3. The updated reminder window is reflected upon restarting the application

+   Use case ends

+**Extensions**

+&emsp;1a.
+The input reminder window is invalid (i.e. negative or bigger than 30) <br/>
+&emsp;&emsp;1a1.
+Tinner shows an invalid input reminder window error message <br/>
+&emsp;&emsp;&emsp;&emsp;Use case resumes at step 1

-**Use case: UC09 - Favouriting a company and viewing all favourited companies**
+**Use case: UC10 - Favouriting a company and viewing all favourited companies**

 Precondition: there exist at least one company in Tinner